smok-serwis/smok-client/README.md

 * fixed a bug with downloading BAOBS
 * fixed a bug with reading sensors via on_read
 * fixed a bug with reporting exceptions
+* BAOBs will be marked as downloaded after 3 attempts were made

 ### v0.6